Hey Kids (Start Here)

 “An investment?”
 Volker echoed.

-“How long is this going to take?”
+“How long will this take?”
 Telford asked.

-“Fine,” Telford said shortly.
+“Fine,” Telford said.

-Telford took up a position near the door.
+Telford took a position near the door.

-Volker stayed on the floor, his gaze determinedly fixed on the unchanging display of his A-corder.
 He was claiming the thing for personal use.
 Forever.
 In compensation.
 For being offered as bait for a freaking flying, cannibalistic, parasitic, alien snake.

 “You’ve never seen it done?”
 Volker echoed.
 “Thanks, man.
 Thanks a lot.”

-“Get off the fucking floor, Volker,” Rush said.
+“Get off the fuckin’ floor,” Rush said.

 “Sensitive, Rush,” Telford said.
 “Really.
 Fucking.
 Sensitive.”

-“Sensitivity is not my forte.”
+“Sensitivity isn’t my forte.”

-Volker pulled out Jackson’s pocket dictionary, flipping through the thing to try and decipher some of the unfamiliar words.
+He flipped through it, translating unfamiliar words.
 Finally, he had a string of guesses.

-Telford glanced back at them.
+Telford glanced at them.

 Rush typed something out that didn’t look quite right to Volker, even with his limited experience with the language.